-- Accepted: Occurs after achieving the minimum-standard 2.0 GPA - Dismissed: Occurs after failing to achieve the minimumstandard 2.0 GPA

-Students that fail to meet the 2.0 GPA requirement for undergraduates, or 3.0 for graduates and are active in a course when the student's record is reviewed will be administratively withdrawn (grade of AW) from the course and placed in Dismissed status.
+- Accepted: Occurs after achieving the minimum-standard 2.0 GPA - Dismissed: Occurs after failing to achieve the minimumstandard 2.0 GPA when the student's record is reviewed will be administratively withdrawn (grade of AW) from the course and placed in Dismissed status.
 Students who receive an AW will be neither academically nor financially responsible for coursework they receive an AW in or coursework they registered to take in the future.
 After 12 months of being out of attendance, students may apply for reinstatement by submitting a Request for Reinstatement.
 While reinstatement is not guaranteed, if readmission is granted, an Academic Plan will be created which may require students to first repeat any course or its equivalency for which they did not earn a C or better (undergraduate) or a B or better (graduate).
-Students granted re-admittance will need to follow their Academic Plan specifying courses to repeat, grades required to be earned, or any ther activities the student mus complete.
+Students granted re-admittance will need to follow their Academic Plan specifying courses to repeat, grades required to be earned, or any other activities the student must complete.
 The student's progress under the terms of the Academic Plan will be monitored, and no program or modality changes can occur until the Academic Plan is complete.
 Students are strongly encouraged to demonstrate academic achievement while waiting for eligibility to apply for reinstatement to their degree program.